erichlof/THREE.js-PathTracing-Renderer/README.md

 <h2>ABOUT</h2>
-* This is a port of Kevin Beason's smallPT ("small PathTracer") raytracing/pathtracing engine over to the Three.js WebGL framework.
-I have added features such as real-time progressive rendering, camera Depth of Field, and more Ray-Primitive object support.
-Kevin's original smallPT only supports spheres of various sizes and is meant to render offline (not real-time).
+* This is a port of Kevin Beason's brilliant 'smallPT' ("small PathTracer") over to the Three.js WebGL framework.  http://www.kevinbeason.com/smallpt/  Kevin's original 'smallPT' only supports spheres of various sizes and is meant to render offline, saving the image to a PPM text file (not real-time).
+I have so far added features such as real-time progressive rendering on any device with a Chrome browser, FirstPerson Camera controls with Depth of Field, and more Ray-Primitive object intersection support (such as planes and triangles).

-This experiment is in the early pre-alpha stage.
+This project is in the pre-alpha stage.
 More examples, features, and content to come...